Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Related Work

-\myparagraph{Human Hand-Object Interaction from Images and Videos.} Hand pose estimation from RGB(\nobreakdash-D) images has seen significant advancements, particularly through statistical models such as MANO~\citep{MANO:SIGGRAPHASIA:2017}, whose low-dimensional pose and shape parameters can now be directly regressed or learned with modern techniques like transformers~\citep{rong2020frankmocap, pavlakos2024reconstructing}.
+Hand pose estimation from RGB(\nobreakdash-D) images has seen significant advancements, particularly through statistical models such as MANO~\cite{MANO:SIGGRAPHASIA:2017}, whose low-dimensional pose and shape parameters can now be directly regressed or learned with modern techniques like transformers~\cite{rong2020frankmocap}.
 While reconstructing objects from images remains a challenging task, recent developments have demonstrated that, with strong 3D supervision, it is possible to learn a shared model across multiple object categories.
-These models output representations in various formats, such as voxels~\citep{wu2016learning, choy20163d}, meshes~\citep{gkioxari2019mesh}, point clouds~\citep{lin2018learning}, primitives~\citep{deng2020cvxnet}, and neural-implicit~\citep{park2019deepsdf, ye2022s}.
-With these tools, joint reasoning of hand-object interactions (HOI) from images and videos has become increasingly feasible, particularly through 3D learning models~\citep{ye2022s, ye2023diffusion, wu2024reconstructing, liu2024easyhoi, fan2024hold}.
-Building on these works, researchers have started leveraging reconstructed HOI data in simulation environments to train robot grasp and manipulation policies~\citep{singh2024hand, wang2023real2sim2real, torne2024reconciling}, often by transferring human hand motions to robot hands~\citep{qin2023anyteleop}.
-Although reconstructed HOI data is typically lower quality than human-collected datasets, it provides a valuable and cost-effective alternative data source.
-Our work shows that even with such relatively low-quality yet inexpensive HOI data, it is possible to train effective functional grasping model.
+These models output representations in various formats, such as voxels~\cite{choy20163d}, meshes~\cite{gkioxari2019mesh}, point clouds~\cite{lin2018learning}, and neural-implicit~\cite{park2019deepsdf, ye2022s}.
+With these tools, joint reasoning of hand-object interactions (HOI) from images and videos has become increasingly feasible, particularly through 3D learning models~\cite{ye2022s, wu2024reconstructing, fan2024hold}.
+Building on these works, researchers have started leveraging reconstructed HOI data in simulation environments to train robot grasp and manipulation policies~\cite{wang2023real2sim2real}, often by transferring human hand motions to robot hands~\cite{huang2025fungrasp}.
+The closely related work~\cite{singh2024hand} focuses on learning manipulation priors from reconstructed HOI and requires downstream fine-tuning, but it does not fully exploit HOI interactions for functional grasps.
+In contrast, our work demonstrates that effective functional grasping models can be trained using reconstructed HOI data, despite its typically lower quality compared to human-collected datasets.